The Big C Info Session

 - Address current gaps in service for students

 - Serve undergraduate and graduate students (projects serving both graduate and undergraduate students are given stronger consideration).

 - Projects should align with the purpose of the Big C Student Fee referendum and the purpose of Student Initiated Projects.

 - Proposals for projects and initiatives may only be submitted by undergraduate or graduate students who will be registered at the time of funding disbursement to the project.
 These student-initiated projects may be submitted on behalf of any of the following: a UCB Registered Student Organization (RSO) through OASIS (formerly the LEAD Center) or a campus department, a group of students or an individual student working with a campus unit/department where the funds will be housed.

 - Individual or groups of students that are not affiliated with campus entity such as a RSO, ASUC, Graduate Assembly, campus department, etc must find a campus unit/department to be an administrative/financial sponsor who is willing to assist with the management of funding such as purchases, reimbursements, facilities reservations, etc.

 - Proposals may not be submitted on behalf of a campus department, administrative or academic, with a primary goal of enhancing or supplementing their budget.

 TYPES OF FUNDING

-All Berkeley undergraduates and graduates pay The Big C fee of approximately $30.50 per semester.
+All Berkeley undergraduate and graduate students pay The Big C fee of $33.00 for the Fall and Spring semesters in the 2023-2024 academic year.
 By policy, Big C revenues are designated to cover services and programs that directly benefit students and are complementary to, but not a part of, the core instructional program.

 These services and programs include, but are not limited to: